oVirt/ovirt-site/source/develop/release-management/features/storage/backupstoragedomain.html.md

 ## Future plans

 * We first will configure the storage domain to get ready to be a backup storage.
-* After completing configuration we will add rest support then after the gui support.
+* After completing configuration we will add rest support after that the gui support.